eli-pavlov/vagrant-kubernetes-EZ/README.md

 ```bash
 vagrant ssh master
 ```
-6. **To delete the cluster and revert any changes to host machine:**
+6. **To delete the cluster and revert any changes made to host machine:**
 ```bash
 vagrant destroy -f
 ```